7 Ways To Build More Sexual Confidence

 iStock

 I totally get this.
 For instance, a few years ago, I went zip-lining.
 When I tell you that I hate heights … words cannot express just how much.
 Yet after doing it, I did feel more courageous and it actually helped me to have a couple of hard conversations with some family members.
-The “dots connected” because if I was able to do something that terrified me, other things seem less scary.
+The “dots connected” that if I was able to do something that terrified me, other things could seem less scary.

 Shellie R. Warren is a marriage life coach, doula, and the author of Inside of Me: Lessons of Lust, Love and Redemption.